fbpx

 At Scuba Show, scuba experts and industry professionals lead intimate and interactive sessions on all aspects of diving.

-Here are the bios of our 2022 speakers.
-We bring together notable talent from across the industry to give engaging presentations.
+Here are the bios of our 2023 speakers.
+We brought together notable talent from across the industry to give engaging presentations.
 Each speaker has a unique background and a passion for diving.
-Stand by for our 2023 seminar program and speakers.
+2024 speakers will be announced shortly.

 Gretchen M. Ashton